imsweb/staging-client-java/README.md

 If the call returns a single result, then it was successful.
 If it returns more than one result, then it needs a discriminator.
 Information about the required discriminator is included in the list of results.
 In the Collaborative Staging example, the field `ssf25` is always used as the discriminator.
-Other staging algorithms may use different sets of discriminators so it will have to determined based on the result.
+Other staging algorithms may use different sets of discriminators that can be determined based on the result.

 ```java
 // do not supply a discriminator